ylefebvre/link-library/readme.txt

 To get a basic Link Library list showing on one of your Wordpress pages:<br />
 1. In the Wordpress Admin, create a new page and type the following text, where # should be replaced by the Settings Set number:<br />
    [link-library settings=#]

 1. To add a list of categories to jump to a certain point in the list, add the following text to your page:<br />
    [link-library-cats settings=#]<br />

 1. To add a search box to your Link Library list, add the following text to your page:<br />
    [link-library-search]

 1. To add a form for users to be able to submit new links:<br />
    [link-library-addlink settings=#]

 In addition to specifying a library, categories to be displayed can be specified using addition keywords.
 Read the FAQ for more information on this topic.

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 6.4 =
+* Permalinks for links now use the link URL is links are set not to be accessible publicly

 = 6.3.12 =
 * Corrected bug where extra spaces were added to the first line of the stylesheet editor content